cazzlewazzle89/FANGORN/README.md

 | [Ape](https://cran.r-project.org/web/packages/ape/index.html) | 5.0 |

 The conda environment that I used to build the database can be created using `conda env create -f fangorn.yml` (the yml is provded in this repository).
-This will create an environment called `fangorn` which can be loaded with `conda activate fangorn`
+This will create an environment called `fangorn` which can be loaded with `conda activate fangorn`.
+This environmelt contains everything except `csvtk` and `Seqkit`.
+These are available through bioconda but I used preexisting non-conda installations.

 ## Usage